42ity/fty-proto/README.md

-# Core protocol implementation for BIOS
+# Core protocol implementation for FTY

 ## About

-This is shared implementation of core protocols (assets, metrics, alerts) of BIOS.
+This is shared implementation of core protocols (assets, metrics, alerts) of FTY.

 ## Metrics